 Wilson completed his master's degree at Princeton University's Woodrow Wilson School for Public and International Affairs, where he also taught an undergraduate policy workshop on implementing NATO expansion.
 As a graduate student in 1997, he worked in the African Affairs Directorate of the National Security Council concentrating on Central Africa.
 From 1995 to 1996, he served as the first hart leadership fellow, working in Rwanda as a project officer for Save the Children's Children and War Program.
 As a Benjamin N. Duke leadership scholar at Duke University, Wilson obtained his BA summa cum laude in political science.
 He also studied at the University of Grenoble, France, conducted independent research on democracy in Estonia, and worked for the Unaccompanied Children in Exile refugee program in Croatia and Turkey.

-Wilson speaks French and has been decorated by the presidents of Estonia, Hungary, Latvia, and Poland for his efforts to advance transatlantic relations.
+Wilson speaks French and has been decorated by the presidents of Estonia Georgia, Hungary, Latvia, and Poland for his efforts to advance transatlantic relations.
 He also serves as a senior adviser to the US-Ukraine Business Council; is a member of Commander, US European Command; serves on the international advisory board to the Slovak Atlantic Commission; is a member of the international board of the Institute for Development and Social Initiative (IDIS) in Moldova; and has lectured at The George Washington University.